cleartonic/dq3_practice/readme.md

 ## Usage
 Navigate to [releases](https://github.com/cleartonic/dq3_practice/releases) to download the latest `.ips` file and use [Lunar IPS](https://fusoya.eludevisibility.org/lips/) to apply to a Dragon Quest III (J) ROM.

+If you'd like to compile yourself using asar (the compiler program), navigate to the `patches/` directory and execute the `.sh` scripts.
+You are expected to have a `dq3_j.smc` file here.
+Open the `.sh` files in a notepad editor to check how the code executes.

 ## Controls
 L Button - Access the Debug menu outside of battle with control of the player